 Sadly, I foresee many arguments and debates over the coming years between pastors about the strategy of their churches.
-When coronavirus forced a global shutdown in our world, it gave us a good opportunity to look at the strategy in which we employed at our churches.
+When coronavirus forced a global shutdown in our world, it gave us an excellent opportunity to look at the strategy we employed at our churches.
 For many of us, to be a church moving forward would require a new strategy.
-If I mentioned worship wars in the style of your church earlier, the bigger debate going on right now is the strategy of online church.
+If I mentioned worship wars in the style of your church earlier, the more extensive debate right now is the strategy of an online church.
 Many pastors are still asking if online church really is church?

 I have some convictions about online church, namely these two:

-- The old “normal” way wasn’t working nearly as well as many want to think it was.
+- The old “normal” way wasn’t working nearly as well as many wanted to think it was.

 - As you look at the trajectory of our world, I’m very convinced the answer for the church moving forward is “more online, not less.”

-Having said all of that, I still genuinely believe in the in-person gathering.
-I believe it is vital to the health of the future church.
+Having said that, I still genuinely believe in the in-person gathering.
+I think it is vital to the health of the future church.
 I don’t have all the answers, and no one does, about the long-term effects of online church and how to appropriately steward it best.
-But to reject it, or even worse, to call out others who are seeking to glorify God by using this avenue, is not helpful.
+But to reject it, or even worse, to call out others seeking to glorify God by using this avenue, is not helpful.

 We.
 Need.
 Them.
 All.

-My one plea to you when it comes to strategy is to play offense, not defense.
+My one plea to you regarding strategy is to play offense, not defense.
 The churches that will “win” in the end are not the ones who are playing prevent defense, but rather, they are pulling the goalie and living with a sense of urgency.
 For more on this, check out this blog centered around the question: Pastor, Is Your Church Playing Offense or Defense.

 The Answer: Continue to Be Faithful Stewards

 In a recent blog post, I wrote about 4 uncelebrated traits of highly effective pastors.
 My final trait was the word “stewardship.”
 This is not a word that gets tossed around too much outside of the annual “stewardship series” at churches.
 But stewardship is much more than giving.
-It’s bigger than an annual sermon series.
+It’s bigger than a yearly sermon series.

-Pastors, all God asks of each of us is to simply steward what He puts in front of us.
+Pastors, all God asks of us is simply to steward what He puts in front of us.